-36% of the children who have worked with YOS in the past year had an EHCP (the national figure is 3.7%) and 16% were on a SEND Support Plan, meaning that more than half of those known to the YOS had some Special Educational Need or Disability.
+36% of the children currently working with the statutory YOS had an EHCP (the national figure is 3.7%) and 16% were on a SEND Support Plan, meaning that more than half of those known to the YOS had some Special Educational Need or Disability.
 The proportion with an EHCP appears to be increasing.
-The main presenting needs are Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorder, Social, Emotional and Mental Health and Speech and Language needs, with others on a Special Educational Need Support Plan and Speech, Language and Communication needs.
-These needs are usually a significant factor underlying offending behaviour including risk taking, impulsivity and dysregulation.
+The main presenting needs are ADHD, ASD, SEMH and Speech Language and Communication needs.
+These needs are usually a significant factor underlying offending behaviour e.g., risk taking, impulsivity and dysregulation.
 Within the preventative part of the YOS, more than a quarter of those working with Compass have EHCPs or are having needs assessments undertaken.
-The main presenting needs are as above.
-These needs are usually a significant factor underlying offending behaviour e.g., risk taking, impulsivity, dysregulation.
-There are similar trends for children supported by the new Education Inclusion Project-
+The main presenting needs are ADHD, ASD and SEMH needs.
+These needs are usually a significant factor underlying offending behaviour e.g., risk taking, impulsivity, dysregulation (same as YOS).
+Other young people are supporting on an SEN Plan due a combination of needs but often related to Speech Language and communication needs (SLCN) e.g., in 2020/2021 51% of young people had identified SLCN.
+There are similar trends for children supported by the new VRU (Violence Reduction Unit) Education Inclusion Project.
+It is 3.7% and increasing in general population (for our current YOS cohort it is 48%).
+The SEN percentage is higher as it also includes those on SEN support plan.